Religious minorities in Pakistan: Blasphemy law

+Violence

 Mass anti-Christian violence recently occurred in the 2009 Gojra riots and in the 2013 Joseph Colony riot and the 2013 Gujranwala riot.
-Recent anti-Shia violence includes the February 2012 Kohistan Shia Massacre, the August 2012 Mansehra Shia Massacre and the particularly deadly January 2013 and February 2013 Quetta bombings.
+Anti-Shia violence includes the February 2012 Kohistan Shia Massacre, the August 2012 Mansehra Shia Massacre and the particularly deadly January 2013 and February 2013 Quetta bombings.
 The Ahmadiyya community in Pakistan was targeted in the similarly deadly May 2010 attacks on Ahmadi mosques in Lahore.
+Anti Hindu attacks include the 2014 Larkana temple attack, 2019 Ghotki riots, 2020 Karak temple attack, 2021 Bhong temple attack etc.

 A survey carried out by All Pakistan Hindu Rights Movement Pakistan's revealed that out of 428 Hindu temples in Pakistan only around 20 survive today and they remain neglected by the Evacuee Trust Property Board which controls those while the rest had been converted for other uses since 1990.
 However, in November 2019, government of Pakistan started restoring process for 400 Hindu temples in Pakistan.
 After restoration, the temples will be reopened to Hindus in Pakistan.